embrcollab/0x40.me/content/cv.md

   name: "Curriculum Vitae"
 date: 2020-01-07
 linktitle: cv
-title:
+title: CV
 type:
   - post
   - posts
 weight: 10
 series:
   - Hugo 101
 aliases:
   - /posts/cv/
 ---

 ## This is currently out of date and hasn't been updated in a while.

 ## Profile